nghiaho12/CellCounter/README.md

 PRE-COMPILED BINARIES FOR WINDOWS
 ===============================================================================
-A pre-compiled Windows version can be found in:
+A pre-compiled Windows version can be found at:

     http://nghiaho.com/?page_id=1011